Part 5. Protein structure annotation settings

 BLAST.

-of the PDB file.
+of a PDB file.
 If significant sequence homology

 (E-value ≤ 0.001 AND